February 1, 2023

 A kitchen is considered the heart of the home.
 It’s where the family gathers, memories are made, and delicious meals are whipped up.
 These days, everyone wants a kitchen that is functional, appealing, and efficient.

-Types Of Cabinets For Kitchens
+Types Of Kitchen Cabinets

 Base cabinets are built to create convenience and are the most installed cabinets in a kitchen.
 A base cabinet is typically 2′ deep (sometimes referred to as arm’s length) and 3′ tall (almost waist height for most adults).
 Add a good countertop and you’ve got the perfect height for cooking, chopping, dining, and mingling.
 A 40″ bar height cabinet, peninsula, or island may also be strategically placed to provide a visual barrier between rooms or hide a messy coffee or sink area.
 Base cabinets are great for storing larger items like pots and pans and small appliances.